proycon/analiticcl/README.md

 Here the reference occurs 531 times, the first misspelling 4 times, and the last variant only 1 time.

-Analiticcl can also *output* weighted variant lists, given input lexicons and a text to train on, this occurs when you run it in *learn mode*.
+Analiticcl can also *output* variant lists, given input lexicons and a text to train on, this occurs when you run it in *learn mode*.

 ### Confusable List